NAPARC Position Papers and Denominational Reports

 United Reformed Churches in North America (URCNA)

 The URC was formed in 1995 by congregations departing the Christian Reformed Church over its decision to open ordained office to women.
-The URCNA holds to the Three Forms of Unity and maintains one of the most rigorous confessional cultures in contemporary North American Reformed Christianity.
+The URCNA holds to the Three Forms of Unity and maintains a strongly confessional culture in contemporary North American Reformed Christianity.

 URCNA Index of Synodical Decisions